polterguy/sephia-five/README.md

 ![alt screenshot of Sephia Five](media/bandwidth-comparison.png)

 For the record, less is more, and smaller is better.
+This implies that Sephia Five will load 25 times faster than GMail on a slow internet connection.

 ## Add your own design